boxyhq/jackson/README.md

 #### Database

 For the rest of the setup, we will use a PostgreSQL database.
-The easiest way to get PostgreSQL up and running on MacOS is using Posgres.app.
+The easiest way to get PostgreSQL up and running on macOS is using Posgres.app.
 You can download it from [https://postgresapp.com/](https://postgresapp.com/).

 > For other operating systems and alternative options for MacOS, please see the [documentation available on the Prisma webiste](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database).